igor-pavlichenko/algorithms-ts/TREES.md

 -   **Traversing pre-order** - Visiting the nodes before visiting the children.
 Root ends up in the beginning.
 -   **Traversing in-order** - Visiting the nodes after visiting children on one side.
 Root ends up in the middle.
 -   **Traversing post-order** - Visiting the nodes after visiting children on all sides.
 Root ends up in the end.

+## Breath first search / traversal

+No recursion - simple while loop and a queue.

+-   instantiate the queue with tree's head in it
+-   dequeue it inside the loop
+-   check the value
+-   enqueue left & right